christyquang/christyquang.github.io/_posts/2024-07-07-guide-to-uc-berkeley-libraries.md

 - **Crowdedness:** `3/5`
   - Although large, it’s near one of the edges of campus so less traffic than the libraries at the center
   - Can be busy during exam season
+  - One of the bigger libraries so there tends to be people throughout the day and visitors throughout VLSB because of cool science artifacts/posters scattered throughout the building (like a dinosaur skeleton outside the library entrance)
 - **Noise:** `2/5`
 - **Accessibility:** `4/5`
   - Opens early and closes around 9-10 PM throughout weekdays and weekends